 Partners with community stakeholders, such as institutions of higher education, local business and industry partners, and others to enhance and support the local AIG programs and services.

-Scotland County Schools Community Partners include: University of North Carolina - Wilmington University of North Carolina - Pembroke Richmond County Community College - Laurinburg Laurinburg-Maxton Airport Scotland County Health Care.
+Scotland County Schools Community Partners include UNCW, UNCP, RCC, The Laurinburg-Maxton Airport & Scotland County Health Care.